scaffold-eth/burner-connector/README.md

 import { metaMaskWallet } from "@rainbow-me/rainbowkit/wallets";
 import { rainbowkitBurnerWallet } from "burner-connector";
 import { mainnet, base } from "viem/chains";

 const wallets = [metaMaskWallet, rainbowkitBurnerWallet];

+// Configure burner wallet storage
+// - `useSessionStorage` to false (default) to persist wallet across browser tabs(incognito window will have different wallet)
+// - `useSessionStorage` to true to create a new wallet for each browser tab
+// rainbowkitBurnerWallet.useSessionStorage = true;

+const wallets = [metaMaskWallet, rainbowkitBurnerWallet];